Home Work in Australia How to Claim your Superannuation – Leaving Australia

 If you have several superannuation accounts and would like to have just one, you can merge your accounts.
 For example, this will make it easier to recover your super.
 It can also save you from paying account management fees several times over.
 To merge accounts, simply choose the superannuation account you want to keep.
 You then need to contact the superfund you want to stay with.
 They will provide you with a form to fill in.
 They will then take all the necessary steps with the other superannuation accounts on your behalf.
 The process is also free of charge.

-When can I claim my superannuation back?
+When Can I claim my Superannuation Back?

 If you are a temporary resident working in Australia, you are entitled to recover the money you have contributed to your pension when you leave the country, or at least part of it.

-Conditions to claim your superannuation
+Conditions to Claim your Superannuation

 • You are not an Australian citizen or permanent resident.